-An additional 45 Affordable Housing Units are set aside for households with incomes no more than sixty percent (60%) of Area Median Income, as established by the Low Income Housing Tax Credit Program rules and regulations for the appropriate household size.
+56 Affordable Housing Units are set aside for households with incomes no more than sixty percent (60%) of Area Median Income, as established by the Low Income Housing Tax Credit Program rules and regulations for the appropriate household size.

 - 2. Applicants, with the exception of applicants for ACC-Assisted Units, must have income sufficient to pay the rent plus utilities and must satisfy the one-year length of employment requirement. - 3.
-Applicants will be required to pay a minimum monthly rent of fifty dollars (\$50).
+Applicants will be required to pay a minimum monthly rent of twenty-five dollars (\$25).